-Westbrook Hay Prep School believes that it is essential for parents to be fully involved with promoting e-safety both in and outside of school.
-We regularly consult and discuss e-safety with parents and seek to promote a wide understanding of the benefits and risks related to internet usage.
+Westbrook Hay School believes that it is essential for parents to be fully involved with promoting e-safety both in and outside of school.
 The school will always contact parents if it has any concerns about pupils' behaviour in this area and likewise it hopes that parents will feel able to share any concerns with the school.
-Parents and carers are responsible for endorsing the school's Acceptable Use Policy.
+Parents and carers are responsible for endorsing the school's ICT Acceptable Use Policy.